vbrej/vbrej.github.io/_posts/articles/2018-10-26-oat-emoat-2018-report.md

 The photos from the day can be found at the following links: [OAT photos](https://photos.app.goo.gl/Ao2ZUcx8xjTdsH5x6), [EMOAT photos](https://photos.app.goo.gl/t4jWDLfLkB9VXwQ7A).

-If you have enjoyed OAT or EMOAT, or have not yet had a chance to play a quizbowl tournament, check out the [announcement]({{ site.baseurl }}{% post_url 2018-10-13-novice-2018-announcement %}) of the 2018 British Novice Tournament.
+If you have enjoyed OAT or EMOAT, or have not yet had a chance to play a quizbowl tournament, check out the [announcement]({{ site.baseurl }}{% post_url 2018-10-13-novice-2018-announcement %}) of the 2018 British Novice Tournament: it will be the best chance to get started in quizbowl this year!